What is a fistula?

 In some cases of large fistula, a piece of the lining of the inner cheek, called buccal mucosa, is used to close the hole in the prostate and urethra.
 The lining of the inner cheek is very similar to the lining of the urethra.
 This surgery takes several hours and the recovery will take many weeks afterward, but it is one of the only reliable ways of getting these fistula to close.

 The recovery from this type of surgery is difficult.
 There are incisions that are extensive and adequate time must go by before removal of catheters from the urinary system.
 Usually, this is four to six weeks.
 Once the fistula has healed and an adequate time has passed to make sure the hole will not recur than the colostomy can be reversed.
 This time frame is usually about three to six months after removal of all the urinary catheters.

-During this post-operative period, patients are followed very closely by Dr. Myers and the staff at University of Utah.
+During this post-operative period, patients are followed very closely by Dr. Myers and the staff at University of Utah Health.
 Follow up with an outside urologist can also usually also be arranged in close conjunction with our hospital.
 This can be done throughout the nation.

 Bladder Augmentation, Complications of Spinal Cord Injury, Complications of Urologic Surgery, Female Incontinence, General Urology, Mesh Erosion, Neurogenic Bladder, Pelvic Fractures and Urethral Injury, Radiation Injuries, Trauma and Reconstructive Urology, Ureteral Stricture, Urethral Stricture, Urinary Diversion, Urinary Strictures and Fistula, Urology, Vesicovaginal Fistula